jamesnguyendev/wandora-backend/readme.md

 - **Morgan** - HTTP request logging
 - **Zod** - Input validation
 - **AWS** - Cloud services for hosting, storage, and other cloud solutions

 ---

+## 📚 API Documentation

+Detailed API documentation including request/response schemas and an OpenAPI (Swagger) spec is available in the `docs/` folder:

+- `docs/api.md` - human-readable API reference (endpoints, examples, usage)
+- `docs/openapi.yaml` - OpenAPI 3.0 specification (can be imported into Swagger UI / Postman)

+To view the API locally, run the server and you will see it on `http://localhost:4000/docs`.

+---